Deane, Greater Manchester

 Deane is an area of Bolton, in Greater Manchester, England.
-It is about 2 mi south west of Bolton and 11 mi northwest of the city of Manchester.
+It is about 2 mi south west of Bolton and 11 mi northwest of Manchester.

 Historically a part of Lancashire, the parish of Deane was one of eleven parishes within the hundred of Salford and covered roughly half of the present Metropolitan Borough of Bolton.
 The Church of St Mary on which the parish was centred was in the township of Rumworth.

 History

 Toponymy

 The name Deane derives from the Old English word "denu" - meaning valley.
 In earlier times Deane was written without the final "e".
 The stream running in the valley to the west of the church was named the Kirkbroke - meaning Church Brook.
 The valley is also referred to as Deane Clough, "clough" being a Northern English word for a ravine or deep valley.

 Early church history

 Since Anglo-Saxon times there has been a chapel at Deane in the township of Rumworth, the earliest record is from the year 1100.
 This chapel of ease dedicated to St Mary the Virgin was sometimes referred to as St Mariden i.e. St Mary's, Deane in old documents.
 Deane chapelry in the ancient parish of Eccles was mentioned in 13th-century deeds and became a parish in its own right in 1541.
 St Mary's Church, on the site of the original chapel, dates from 1452 replacing an earlier structure, the tower and north door are older than the rest of the building.
 The church has been altered at various times and was restored in about 1880.